 Only include who is necessary.
 The worst thing that could happen during a very busy work day is to be stuck in a meeting that has nothing to do with you.
 So when scheduling meetings, only invite those who really need to be there.

 Be on time.
 If you want others to think your time is valuable, then you need to treat their time the same way.
 Set a start and end time to the meeting and stick to it.
-If you always start a meeting late, then others will begin to arrive late, too.
+If you always start a meeting late, then the attendees will become lax about their arrival time.
 Be at the meeting location and ready to go a few minutes early, setting the expectation that everyone should be on time.

 Eliminate distractions.
-The quickest way to lose precious minutes is to get swept away with distractions.
-This could be people popping in and out of the room, or incoming emails or text messages that draw your attention away.
+The quickest way to lose precious minutes is to get swept away with distractions… people popping in and out of the room and incoming emails or text messages that draw your attention away.
 Start meetings by putting your phone away, closing the door, and zeroing in on the topic of discussion.
 Keep the conversation focused on the agenda so you aren’t wasting time going off on unrelated tangents.

 Follow up.
 There is nothing worse than spending an hour at a meeting, getting back to your desk, and forgetting much of what was discussed.
 If your co-workers contact you all afternoon asking questions because they missed what was covered at the meeting, you’ll be even further behind on your own tasks.
 Instead, always follow up after a meeting.
 Send an email with the important notes, include deadlines and task assignments.